reymon359/gatsby-personal-site/content/posts/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/index.md

 ### Terraform Apply

-Once confirmed the summary of changes are the ones wanted, we execute them with `terraform apply`.
+Once confirmed, the summary of changes are the ones wanted, we execute them with `terraform apply`.

 After running it successfully the console shows this output.